-BLE Beacons in Retail: Limitations and Deployment Challenges
+BLE Beacon Technology in Retail: Limitations and Deployment Challenges

 Before deploying beacons across your retail enterprise, it's a good idea to understand the challenges and limitations of the hardware and technology first.